 The Vine Grafted In

-Carol and I moved into the house that the L-rd had prepared for us even before we committed to move to Israel.
+Carol and I are moving into the house that the L-rd had prepared for us even before we committed to come to Israel now.
 It sits on the side of the mountain and overlooks the Mediterranean Sea.
 The soil is very sandy and the sod, that will one day be our yard, is having trouble getting rooted.
 I spoke to a local man about growing grapes in this soil.
 He smiled and assured me that that is what this soil was put here for.
 So, continuing, I asked him what kind of vines would he recommend.
-You see, his great grandfather was in the First Aliyahto Zichron, a settler of the village over 100 years ago!
+You see, his great grandfather was in the First Aliyah to Zichron, a settler of the village over 100 years ago!
 Again, he smiled and said, "well the grapes for the wine are stronger than the ones for eating.
 But alas, the season for planting new cuttings is passed."
 He continued to explain, "If you take a local vine and put it into the soil, within five or six years, it will grow sick and die.
 You must graft a wild grape vine with it to make it strong enough to withstand the harsh times it will have in its infancy.

 This was a revelation to me, of course; I thought "how appropriate that the wild branch is what makes the natural branch strong enough to survive.
 That will preach!
 Well, was I ever taken aback when I later asked this old wisened farmer, "That grafting in thing you do with grape vines; do you do it with Olive trees, too?"
 "Oh no," he answered.
 "If you do that, you spoil the crop.
 The olives will be too bitter to eat and even the oil is too dark and bitter to be of any use."
 Hmmm,

 "So," I thought "How very gracious of G-d to sacrifice the crop of His own chosen people to save the ‘wild branches’ that He allowed to be fed from the rich root of Israel."
 How very great a sacrifice He made that the world would know His grace and His love. "